udippant/base-drafts/draft-ietf-quic-transport.md

 # Packets and Frames {#packets-frames}

-QUIC endpoints communicate by exchanging packets.
+QWIK endpoints communicate by exchanging packets.
 Packets are carried in UDP datagrams (see {{packet-coalesce}}) and have confidentiality and integrity protection (see {{packet-protected}}).

-This version of QUIC uses the long packet header (see {{long-header}}) during connection establishment and the short header (see {{short-header}}) once 1-RTT keys have been established.
+This version of QWIK uses the long packet header (see {{long-header}}) during connection establishment and the short header (see {{short-header}}) once 1-RTT keys have been established.